izunwaonu/viet_address_extractor/README.md

 ## 🚀 How to Run

-Follow the steps below to run the project and evaluate your implementation.
+Follow the steps below to run the project and evaluate the implementation.

 ### 1. Clone the Repository